chrislaughlin/mdnRandom/atomics/script.md

 # Atomics

-The **Atomics** object provides operations for Bufffer objects such as:
+The **Atomics** object provides unitlity operations for different Bufffer objects such as:

 - SharedArrayBuffer
 - ArrayBuffer